 Strategic Partnerships and Relationships

-The team now has 22 strategic partners and further relationships with organisations across the region.
-Below you can view each partnership, along with the objectives both parties in our valued partnerships wish to achieve by working together.
+The University has 23 strategic partners and relationships with organisations across the UK.
+Below you can view each partnership, along with the objectives both parties wish to achieve.

 Construction and Sustainability